What is it about ‘the Jews’, American Protestants, and Israel/Palestine?

 Eight centuries before Christ, and 28 centuries before the Netanyahu government waged war against Hamas in Gaza, the prophet Amos said, “For the three transgressions of Gaza, Yea, for four, I will not reverse [its punishment]: Because they carried away captive a whole captivity [of Israelites] to deliver them up to Edom.
 So I will send a fire on the wall of Gaza, and it shall devour the palaces thereof; … and the remnant of the Philistines shall perish, Saith the Lord.”

-Yet the biblical passages transcribed on those ancient scrolls include the prophetic warnings that Israelites’ territorial claims were contingent on their keeping the covenant sealed at Sinai — or, as we might put it now, on their transcending narrow tribalism to meet a higher, more universal standard.
-If Israelites failed to do that, God would punish them at the hands of their enemies: Here is the prophet Amos again, sounding almost like a protester against Israel today:
+Yet the biblical passages transcribed on the ancient scrolls include prophetic warnings that Israelites’ territorial claims were contingent on their keeping the covenant sealed at Sinai — or, as we might put it now, on their transcending narrow tribalism to meet a higher, more universal standard.
+If they failed to do that, God would punish them at the hands of their enemies: Here is the prophet Amos again, sounding almost like a protester against Israel today:

 “Woe to those who are at ease in Zion, and to those who feel secure on the mountain of Samaria, the notable men of the first of the nations, to whom the house of Israel comes! ….
 Go down to Gath of the Philistines.
 Are you better than these kingdoms?
 Or is their territory greater than your territory, O you who put far away the day of disaster and bring near the seat of violence?
 Woe to those who lie on beds of ivory and stretch themselves out on their couches, … who drink wine in bowls and anoint themselves with the finest oils, but are not grieved over the ruin of Joseph!”
 [Amos 6]